ValueCell-ai/valuecell/README.md

 - **Others**: More agents are in planning...

 ## Flexible Integrations
-- **Multiple LLM Providers**: Support OpenRouter, SiliconFlow, Google and OpenAI
+- **Multiple LLM Providers**: Support OpenRouter, SiliconFlow,Azure,Openai-compatible,Google,OpenAI and DeepSeek
 - **Popular Market Data**: Cover US market, Crypto market, Hong Kong market, China market and more
 - **Multi-Agent Framework Compatible**: Support Langchain, Agno by A2A Protocol for research and development integration
 - **Exchange Connectivity**: Live routing to OKX and Binance, featuring built-in guardrails